HOW TO DO PUSHUPS

-Also, you’ll notice that your core muscles also indirectly are activated.
+Also, you’ll notice that the rectus abdominis muscles of the core are also indirectly are activated.
 With your abdominal muscles contracted, you have one hell of a solid foundation and your form is going to be perfect.

 PUSH-UP CHECKLIST: ELBOWS

-Once you begin to perform the Push-Up (or Bench Press), you should immediately pay attention to the position and movement of your elbows.
+Once you begin to perform the Push-Up (or Bench Press), you should immediately pay attention to the position and movement of your elbow.

-When you perform the Bench Press, you DO NOT want the elbows to travel high because it poses a serious risk to your shoulders.
+When you perform the Bench Press, you DO NOT want the elbow to travel high because it poses a serious risk to your shoulders.

 What you do want to focus on is creating a little more subacromial space by allowing our elbows to drift downward, about 30 degrees off the horizontal.

 As you do that, you want to check-in with yourself and be sure to decompress those shoulders and pull those traps down.